qing-zou/Gen-SToRM/README.md

 dataAndOperators.py is used to prepare the data and define some necessary operator.
 The data in this work is acquired using the spiral trajectories and we bin every 6 spirals to get one frame.
 We also did the coil combination and coil sensitivity map estimation in this file.
 If your data is acquired in a different acquisition scheme, you can change this file to fit your data acquisition scheme.
 The necessary operators such us NUFFT are defined in this file as well.

+generator.py is used the build the generator using the CNN.